 ;;”Upgrade strategy needed for Add-on ‘PCAI_ENT’ ‘100’.
 (Add-on has been ignored.)”

 In my case, these Add-ons need to be uninstalled.
 Some can be done via SAINT however, I need to read and apply this OSS Note 2911053

-Next, SUM moved to Check Phase – SPAU and SPDD information
+Next, SUM moved to Check Step – SPAU and SPDD information.

 At this point, I sent the list of objects to the developer to review and pointed out there will be work coming their way.

 Finally, SUM is at the end.
 Please send in the feedback form!

 This final csv report covers all the errors and is listed according to the corresponding SUM Phases.
 This is a nice, organized report instead of your usual log file dump.
 Here you can see that it ran the SI- Check and found some errors.
 The report also captures all the open transports, Inactive Objects, Add-ons upgrade decisions that I skipped earlier.

 Overall, running the check took about 3 working days as I gave myself time to research all the Notes and analyzed some of the errors such as how to uninstall 3rd Party Add-ons.
 The runtime also depends on your current hardware sizing.
 For the Basis technical team, it’s a great tool to prepare for the conversion and establish familiarity with tools and errors.
 This check does not mitigate all the errors you will encounter during uptime and downtime, but at least you are off to a great head start.

 SAP S/4HANA RIG